WHAT IS CBD?

-Cannabidiol (CBD) is a cannabis compound that has significant medical benefits, but does not make you feel that you are “stoned”…
+Cannabidiol (CBD) is a cannabis compound that does not make you feel that you are “stoned”…

-Cannabidiol (CBD) is a cannabis compound that has significant medical benefits, but does not make people feel “stoned” and can actually counteract the psychoactivity of THC.
-The fact that CBD cannabis is non-psychoactive makes it an appealing option for patients looking for relief from inflammation, pain, anxiety, psychosis, seizures, spasms, and other conditions without disconcerting feelings of lethargy or dysphoria.
+Cannabidiol (CBD) is the cannabis compound that does not make people feel “stoned” and can actually counteract the psychoactivity of THC.
+The fact that CBD cannabis is non-psychoactive makes it an appealing option.

 Cannabinoids (found in the cannabis plant) are chemicals that trigger the cannabinoid CB1 and C32 receptors in the brain and body, known as the endocannabinoid system.